cmccloud/helm-project/README.md

 <hr>

 ![helm-project-grep-ag](https://github.com/cmccloud/helm-project/blob/master/examples/helm-project-grep-ag.gif?raw=true)
-Using `helm-project-grep-ag` within `helm-project` to locate a definition within a project (bound by default to `M-g a` when within a helm buffer, as per helm conventions).
+Using `helm-project-grep-ag` within `helm-project` to locate a definition within a project.

+Bound by default to `M-g a` when within a helm buffer, as per helm conventions.

 <hr>